Updated September 21, 2021

 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

-Over the years, many psychologists have made significant contributions to the way that therapy is looked at, understood, and carried out.
-Some of these figures even get their name attached to their style of therapy, like Sigmund Freud and Freudian therapy, also called psychotherapy.
+Over the years, psychologists have made significant contributions to the way that psychology is looked at, understood, and carried out.
+Some of these figures even get their name attached to their style of therapy, like Sigmund Freud and Freudian theory, also called psychotherapy.
+Another prominent figure to take note of is Carl Rogers.

 Carl Rogers And The Humanistic Psychologists